top of page

 Previous Awardees

-RHAU Rural Faculty of the Year
+RHAU Rural Nurse of the Year

 Utah State University (USU) Extension improves lives across Utah through evidence-based programs.
 One such initiative, Be Epic, Escape the Vape (Be Epic), was created in 2020 to address rising youth e-cigarette use in rural Utah, particularly in Carbon, Emery, and Grand Counties.
 At the time, these areas had some of the highest youth vaping rates in the state, with 48.3% of 12th graders in the Four Corners District reporting lifetime use in the 2019 SHARP survey.
 Be Epic employs a multi-component approach targeting youth, parents, teachers, and the broader community.
 By combating myths and raising awareness about the harms of vaping, the program has made a significant impact.
 In the 2023 SHARP survey, the number of 12th graders reporting lifetime e-cigarette use dropped to 32.9%, and past 30-day use fell to 20.2%.
 While still high, these figures show a notable decline, reflecting the program’s success in reducing youth vaping in the region.
 If you aren’t familiar with the dozens of programs offered through USU Extension we highly encourage you to visit their website and learn more about how they can help your community.
 We are thrilled to recognize all programs and members of USU Extension with this award.

-RHAU Educational Partner of the Year
+RHAU Rural Educator of the Year

 Previous Awardees